 Since retail investors have started investing in the different types of foreign investments, they should be clearly aware of the subtle difference between FDI and FII and FPI.

 – FDI implies that foreign investors are directly investing in the productive assets of another nation.

 – On the other hand, there is no difference between FPI and FII.
-Foreign institutional investors (FII) are a single investor of a group of investors that brings in foreign portfolio investments.
-Hence, they are one in the same.
+Foreign institutional investors (FII) are single investors of a group of investors that brings in foreign portfolio investments.
+Hence, they are one and the same.
 They involve investing in financial assets like the bonds and stocks of another country.

 While there are commonalities between FDI vs portfolio investments from institutions, they are different in many ways.
 Nations with a higher level of FPI can easily encounter higher market volatility and turmoil with respect to currency during uncertain times.
 They are insurance companies, hedge funds, mutual funds, and pension funds internationally that invest in Indian equities.
 They partake in the secondary market of India’s economy.
 To participate in India’s market, FIIs must get themselves vetted and accredited by SEBI, the Securities and Exchange Board of India.

 Here is a set of differences between foreign direct investments and foreign institutional investments.